lili0415/lili0415.github.io/_pages/about.md

 # News
 <span class='anchor' id='news'></span>

+**2025.02 -** Our paper "DPU: Dynamic Prototype Updating for Multimodal Out-of-Distribution Detection" is accepted by the CVPR 2025.

 **2025.01 -** Our paper "Generalized Video Moment Retrieval" is accepted by the ICLR 2025.

 **2025.01 -** Our paper "PyOD 2: A Python Library for Outlier Detection with LLM-powered Model Selection" is accepted by the WebConf 2025 Demo Track.